 - 07 MAR 22 – Fortinet Announces It Has Suspended Operations in Russia – Press Release

-Several institutes and industry experts have weighed in on the potential disruption that a Russian cyber attack could cause, based on historical evidence and current circumstances.
+Several institutes and industry experts have weighed in on the potential disruption that Russian cyber security threats could cause, based on historical evidence and current circumstances.
 They are speculating how a government response would look like if the looming cyber threat from Russia became a reality.

 - Terry Thompson – Johns Hopkins School for Advanced International Studies, ISI Lecturer